Combined Heat and Power Partnership

 The ENERGY STAR CHP Award recognizes highly efficient CHP systems that reduce emissions and use at least 10 percent less fuel than comparable, state-of-the-art, separate heat and power generation.

-EPA was pleased to present five 2013 ENERGY STAR® CHP Awards.
-Not only do these CHP systems increase the energy reliability of the medical centers and universities they support, but the systems provide significant energy savings and avoid carbon pollution equal to that from the generation of electricity used by more than 33,000 homes.
+EPA was pleased to present seven 2013 ENERGY STAR® CHP Awards.
+Not only do these CHP systems increase the energy reliability of the medical centers, universities and federal facilities they support, but the systems provide significant energy savings and avoid carbon pollution equal to that from the generation of electricity used by more than 34,300 homes.

 How To Apply